-- Select the chart that you want to save as a template, as shown in Figure 1.
+- Select the chart that you want to save as a template, as shown in Figure 1, below.

 Figure 1: Chart selected in PowerPoint 2010

-- Access the Chart Tools Design tab of the Ribbon, locate the Type group within this tab, and click the Save As Template button (highlighted in red in Figure 2).
+- Access the Chart Tools Design tab of the Ribbon.
+Locate the Type group within this tab, and click the Save As Template button, as shown highlighted in red within Figure 2, below.

 Figure 2: Save As Template button within Type group of the Chart Tools Design tab

-Note: All of the three Chart Tools tabs (Design, Layout and Format) are contextual tabs.
-Contextual tabs are the tabs in the Ribbon that are not visible all the time -- they only make an appearance when you are working with a particular slide object which can be edited using special options.
+- All of the three Chart Tools tabs (Design, Layout and Format) are contextual tabs.
+Contextual tabs are the tabs in the Ribbon that are not visible all the time.
+They only make an appearance when you are working with a particular slide object which can be edited using special options.

-- This brings up the Save Chart Template dialog box (see Figure 3) -- note that you don't have to choose a folder location if you want to use this template on the same computer where it was created.
+- Doing so brings up the Save Chart Template dialog box, as shown in Figure 3, below.
+Note that you don't have to choose a folder location if you want to use this template on the same computer where it was created.
 Give your template a name, and save it by clicking the Save button.

 Figure 3: Save Chart Template dialog box

-Tip: It is a good idea to give a nice, descriptive name that you can remember later -- Chart1.crtx may mean nothing to you next week, but something like Company Primary Colors Column Chart.crtx may make so much more sense!
-Note that the extension CTRX is automatically suffixed to the file name you choose -- CRTX is the chart template format that PowerPoint and other Microsoft Office applications use.
+- It is a good idea to give a nice, descriptive name that you can remember later - Chart1.crtx may mean nothing to you next week, but something like Company Primary Colors Column Chart.crtx may make so much more sense!
+Note that the extension CTRX is automatically suffixed to the file name you choose - CRTX is the chart template format that PowerPoint and other Microsoft Office applications use.

 Figure 4: Chart Template within Insert Chart dialog box

-- PowerPoint will create a new chart based on your template.
+- PowerPoint creates a new chart based on your template.